zippy1978/shift/doc/developer/developer_guide.md

 * **Wizards**: wizards are pieces of GUI used to control code / files generation.
 Example : a HTML project wizard provides GUI and code to generate an initial HTML project structure.
 * **Previews**: previews are pieces of GUI in charge of rendering a document or project.

-Classes related to plugins are located inside the `com.backelite.shift.plugin` package.
+Classes related to plugins are located inside the `org.shiftedit.plugin` package.

 Plugins (plugin declarations) are represented by the `Plugin` class.
 They are held into a `PluginRegistry`.